Lares Trek Tours & Trips

 Traditional Quechua life unfolds along the 33km Lares Trek, featuring visits to local weavers and farmers.
 The path leads past Yanacocha Lake and snow-capped peaks to Cuncani village, where families demonstrate traditional crafts.
 Full camping gear, chef-prepared meals, and therapeutic dips in Lares thermal springs complete the experience.

-Duration 7 days Destinations Cusco, Chinchero, Maras, Moray, Urubamba, Pumahuanca Mountain, Yanacocha Mountain, Lares, Ollantaytambo, Aguas CalientesSee all destinations Age Range 8 to 50 year olds Operated in English, Spanish Operator Inkayni Peru Tours From
+Duration 7 days Destinations Cusco, Chinchero, Maras, Moray, Urubamba, Pumahuanca Mountain, Yanacocha Mountain, Lares, Ollantaytambo, Aguas CalientesSee all destinations Age Range Ages 8+ Operated in English, Spanish Operator Inkayni Peru Tours From

 The Lares Trek